-- EDSP Alumna Annice Correia contributes to MIT School Effectiveness & Inequality Initiative's paper on 'Charter School Demand and Effectiveness, A Boston Update'
+- EDSP Alumna Annice Correia contributes to MIT School Effectiveness and Inequality Initiative's paper "Charter School Demand and Effectiveness, A Boston Update"

-- Education & Social Policy Faculty Members Publish 'Not Just for Poor Kids: The Impact of Universal Free School Breakfast on Meal Participation and Student Outcomes'
+- Education and Social Policy Faculty Members Publish "Not Just for Poor Kids: The Impact of Universal Free School Breakfast on Meal Participation and Student Outcomes"

-- Education & Social Policy Faculty Member, Sean Corcoran, Publishes Paper on School Choices and Placements of Low-Achieving Students
+- Education and Social Policy Faculty Member, Sean Corcoran, Publishes Paper on School Choices and Placements of Low-Achieving Students

-Based in the social science disciplines of economics and sociology, the program teaches you to use statistics, large datasets, and research designs to analyze education policies for grades kindergarten-12 and higher education.
+Based in the social science disciplines of economics and sociology, the program teaches you to use statistics, large datasets, and research designs to analyze education policies for grades K-12 and higher education.